The Ultimate 10 Day Myanmar Itinerary for First Timers

 As you’re only staying in Yangon for two days, I recommend that you stay in Yangon’s Downtown neighborhood.
 This way, you’re within walking distance to many of the attractions and restaurants that feature on this Myanmar 10 day itinerary or you can take a quick Grab ride to get further afield.

-However, if you would rather stay someplace more quiet and with a nature vibe, you will find appeasing hotels around Inya Lake.
+However, if you would rather stay someplace quieter and with a natural vibe, you will find appealing hotels around Inya Lake.

 Here are my three recommendations for where to stay in Yangon for 2 nights.